 5. Overhead Squat

 To perform this exercise, set up the same way you would for a front squat or overhead press, with the steel mace held in front of the chest and the palms facing forward.
-From here, follow these cues:
+From here, follow the below six steps.

 - Inhale and brace your core